Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance: use this for raw query logs, and for other use cases like rule-based review or intent analysis, it names specific sibling tools.
+The description provides explicit when-to-use guidance ('for raw query logs when you need to eyeball the terms yourself') and names alternatives for different needs.
 It also warns that filter IDs are not echoed back.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.